Based on 14 reviews

 We organize the trek for groups and single travelers.
 The group’s price is somewhat lower, but you can enjoy the luxury of private touring.
 We will lead any group size with an experienced leader guide, porters, and assistant guides.

-Internet service is available at the tea houses with some extra service charge.
+Internet service is available at the tea houses with an extra service charge.
 You can use the Nepalese mobile network to make calls and use the internet.
 We can provide a separate local SIM card for good access at your request.

 Related Article: Nepal Trekking Insurance

-(1 USD = ~ Rs.120-130 NPR).
+(1 USD = ~ Rs.
+120-130 NPR).

 You can exchange most foreign currencies at local banks or legitimate money exchanges in Kathmandu.
 Small amounts can also be exchanged at the hotel.